+A dedicated online forum for open and in-depth discussions about the implications of the IMO rulings on the reduction of sulphur in maritime fuels.
 This is your community and we encourage you to raise issues, debate industry questions and solutions for meeting the requirements.

 Unless the tank has been cleaned properly and there is not a fraction of the heavy fuel left in the tank, you will not be able to meet the specifications as there will be contamination of the new fuel.

 This will not only be costly but also make your vessels non-compliant.
 Sulphur compliance starts in the fuel tanks.

 Aderco shows the smart way to comply IMO 2020

-Among the issues looked at are: fuel availability; fuel costs, the increased hazards during fuel changeover procedures; fuel lubricity and incompatibility of fuels; the presence of catalytic fines and contaminants; the issues of insurance and indemnity cover and where and when the new fuels will be available.
+Among the issues looked at are fuel availability; fuel costs, the increased hazards during fuel changeover procedures; fuel lubricity and incompatibility of fuels; the presence of catalytic fines and contaminants; the issues of insurance and indemnity cover and where and when the new fuels will be available.

-“We have been working with clients for more than 35 years offering them tailored solutions using fuel treatments and this video is another very useful tool in this process of explaining the cap.
+“We have been working with clients for more than 37 years offering them tailored solutions using fuel treatments and this video is another very useful tool in this process of explaining the cap and implications on shipping fleets.
 Rather than docking a ship for weeks and paying millions of dollars to install a scrubber, ship owners, ship managers and operators can use Aderco fuel treatment to flush and clean their tanks for the six months prior to the cap starting to ensure they are ready to be compliant with the new regulations.
 Aderco fuel treatments are used to treat 40 million metric tonnes of fuel every year and regular use will protect diesel engines from corrosion and contaminants.”

 Get more information here.